tamcy/DataExporterBundle/README.md

 This exporter bundle allows you to have the above data converted to a given format, e.g. CSV or Excel.

 To use the exporter you need to initialize an `Exporter` instance.
-Normally you would do this via the `ExporterBuilder` class.
-This can be done
+Normally you would do this via the `ExporterBuilder` class:

 ```
+// Of course you need to first enable the bundle.
+$bundles = array(
+    // ....
+    new Sparkson\DataExporterBundle\SparksonDataExporterBundle(),
+);

-// First retrieve the exporter factory service.
+// Assume you are in an action.
+First retrieve the exporter factory service.
-$exporterFactory = $container->get('sparkson.data_exporter.factory');
+$exporterFactory = $this->get('sparkson.data_exporter.factory');

 // Then create a new exporter builder instance.
 $builder = $exporterFactory->createBuilder();